brvolpini/get-cognito-users/README.md

 # get-cognito-users
-Export user records from cognito to csv
+Export user records from cognito to CSV

 ## Installation